asterinas/asterinas/docs/src/osdk/guide/run-project.md

 # Running or Testing an OS Project

-OSDK allows for convenient building, running, and testing of an OS project.
+The OSDK allows for convenient building, running, and testing of an OS project.
 The following example shows the typical workflow.